SolaceProducts/event-management-agent/README.md

 On the roadmap:

-* Support for Confluent and MSK flavours of Apache Kafka
+* Support for the Confluent flavour of Apache Kafka
 * The Event Management Agent has an open source plugin framework
-* Support additional Solace PubSub+ and Apache Kafka event broker authentication types in the form of plugins such as basic authentication, certificates, Kerberos, etc.
+* Support additional Solace PubSub+ and Apache Kafka event broker authentication types in the form of plugins such as Kerberos, etc.
 * Collection of topics from events flowing though Solace PubSub+ brokers
-* Import discovered data into the Solace PubSub+ Event Portal
 * Export discovered data as AsyncAPI specifications
 * Addition of the infrastructure needed for the Event Management Agent to be a true open source project
 * Discovery of Apache Kafka connectors
-* Discovery of schemas from schema registries
 * Introduction of a UI for the Event Management Agent
 * Additional support to more broker types
 * Event Management Agent Docker images